global-asp/asp-source/en/0137_locusts.md

 But they would not go.

 ##
-We made noises and screamed, “Wuwi, wuwi!”
+We made noises and screamed, "Wuwi, wuwi!"

 But the locusts would not go.